Miguelon1708/WazuhConfig/README.md

 # WazuhConfig
-A pre-configured version of Wazuh
+A pre-configured version of Wazuh.

+Project structure: